jprenderg/OCVRC/docs/index.md

 - **Class Table** – Cataclysmic variable classifications.
 - **Period Table** – Orbital and spin period information.

 It also includes a **Source Summary Table** CSV file.
-This file contains one row for each primary catalog source and is intended for users who require only the primary source catalog without the complete relational database.
+This file contains rows for each primary catalog source (i.e., radio-loud neighbors are excluded) and is intended for users who require only a general source description without the complete relational database.

 ## Documentation